codingfriend1/Feathers-Vue/README.md

 $ feathers help                           # Show all commands
 ```

-I structure schemas differently than the feathers defaults, this allows you to use the same schema in different contexts such as client-side validation.
+__NOTE:__ I structure schemas differently than the feathers defaults, this allows you to use the same schema in different contexts such as client-side validation.
 When you add a feathers service move the schema into the `server/schemas/` folder following the examples.

 ## Docker-compose
 Create an environments file, `environment.env` in the project root that you can store production environment variables in.
 These will contain things like your app secret, gmail, app password, and such.
 Don't include this file in your repo as you may expose sensitive information.